Climate change: Health and food

 The World Health Organization calls climate change one of the biggest threats to global health in the 21st century.
 Scientists have warned about the irreversible harms it poses.
 Extreme weather events affect public health, and food and water security.
 Temperature extremes lead to increased illness and death.
 Climate change increases the intensity and frequency of extreme weather events.
 It can affect transmission of infectious diseases, such as dengue fever and malaria.
 According to the World Economic Forum, 14.5 million more deaths are expected due to climate change by 2050.
 30% of the global population currently live in areas where extreme heat and humidity are already associated with excess deaths.
 By 2100, 50% to 75% of the global population would live in such areas.

 While total crop yields have been increasing in the past 50 years due to agricultural improvements, climate change has already decreased the rate of yield growth.
 Fisheries have been negatively affected in multiple regions.
 While agricultural productivity has been positively affected in some high latitude areas, mid- and low-latitude areas have been negatively affected.
+Climate change affects land suitability for many crops, with suitable areas for given crops usually moving to higher latitudes and altitudes.
 According to the World Economic Forum, an increase in drought in certain regions could cause 3.2 million deaths from malnutrition by 2050 and stunting in children.
 With 2 °C warming, global livestock headcounts could decline by 7–10% by 2050, as less animal feed will be available.
 If the emissions continue to increase for the rest of century, then over 9 million climate-related deaths would occur annually by 2100.